-The 30% Solar Tax Credit Is Ending — Lock In Your Savings Before It’s Gone
+The 30% Solar Tax Credit Is Ending

 Why You Need to Act Before September 30

-- 🕒 Permitting, designs, and scheduling can take 60–90 days
+- 🕒 Permitting, designs, and scheduling take time.

-- 🧾 Federal credit only applies if the project is underway before September 2025
+- 🧾 Federal credit only applies if system is operating by 12/31/2025.

-We’ve made it easy: Just pick a time that works for you using the calendar below.
+Just pick a time that works for you using the calendar below.
 There’s no obligation, no hard sell — just real answers about what solar could do for your home and budget.

 We Make Going Solar Simple—No Matter Your Budget